 Engaging new students in a shared intellectual task before the start of their first semester at Stevens can ease the transition into college.

 Over the summer, incoming first-year students will receive a copy of a prominent work of either literature or nonfiction to read prior to arriving to campus in August.
-During First- Year Orientation, new students participate in small, faculty-led discussion groups focused on the reading.
-Discussion groups gather informally and are based on Orientation groups already established for First- Year Orientation.
-Faculty members are paired with Peer Leaders who assist with the facilitation of the conversation about the reading.
-This format is designed to give new students an engaging atmosphere in which to interact with faculty members and begin to contribute to a college-level discussion.
+During New Student Orientation, new students participate in small, faculty and staff-led discussion groups focused on the reading.
+Discussion groups gather informally and are based on Orientation groups already established for New Student Orientation.
+Faculty and Staff members are paired with Peer Leaders who assist with the facilitation of the conversation about the reading.
+This format is designed to give new students an engaging atmosphere in which to interact with faculty and staff members and begin to contribute to a college-level discussion.

 The reading program will provide new students the following:

-- An opportunity to make connections with classmates, faculty members, and their new intellectual community as a whole.
+- An opportunity to make connections with classmates, faculty and staff members, and their new intellectual community as a whole.

 - Prime students for themes that they can expect to encounter during their first year at Stevens, such as pluralism, ethics, leadership, technology, and social justice.